Swallow Hill Music’s signature community outreach program that introduces preschool-aged children to the world of music

 What is Little Swallows?

 Swallow Hill introduces young people to the joy of music through two means:

 Little Swallows classes are offered in-house at our building on Broadway and Yale.
 You can register for these classes on adrop-in basis or register for all full 8-week session.
 Scholarships are available.

-Swallow Hill is bring Little Swallows programming to preschools and community organizations through our outreach programming.
+Swallow Hill brings Little Swallows programming to preschools and community organizations through our outreach programming.

 Research Supports Music and Early Education!